ucfopen/UDOIT/INSTALL.md

 > Note: You will need to run this command whenever you update to a new version of UDOIT.

-4. UDOIT should be installed and running as Docker containers.
+UDOIT should be installed and running as Docker containers.

-5. To stop the UDOIT containers, run the following command:
+4. To stop the UDOIT containers, run the following command:
 ```
     make down
 ```

+> Please be sure to review the `makefile` for more information on what these commands do.

-### Option 2.
-Manual Installation
+### Option 2: Manual Installation
 If you prefer not to use Docker, the process is more complicated:

-1. Configuring your Web Server
+#### 1. Configuring your Web Server
  The details of configuring a web server with PHP are out of the scope of this README.
 You should configure your web server to point to UDOIT's "public" folder as the web root folder.
 Doing this will hide the configuration and source files so that they are not web accessible.
 It will also clean up your URL structure so that you don't need to include the "public" folder in any of the URLs to UDOIT.

 If you are using NGINX as your web server, you can use the `build/nginx/nginx.conf` file as a starting point.

-2. Installing Composer Dependencies
+#### 2. Installing Composer Dependencies
 UDOIT uses Composer to install PHP dependencies.
 Follow the upstream documentation on [Composer Installation](https://getcomposer.org/download/) to install `composer.phar` into the project root, then run the following:

     php composer.phar install --no-dev

 > Remove the `--no-dev` flag if you set `APP_ENV=dev` in your `.env.local` file.

-3. Database Setup
+#### 3. Database Setup
 While UDOIT is configured to use MySQL or MariaDB by default, Symfony can be configured to work with other databases as well.
 See the Symfony documentation for details.

 Use Symfony to create the database with this command: